 This course covers all federal and state laws (e.g., HIPAA) that are applicable to the HIM profession.
 It will also cover the legal principles applicable to malpractice, New York State statutes, different types and completeness of consent forms requirements, legally acceptable release of confidential medical information including special situations (e.g., mental, drug dependence or AIDS diagnoses), and legal terms utilized within the profession.
-Prerequisites: HIT 110, HIT 111, and HIT 112 Corequisites: HIT 206, HIT 209, CIS 100, and BIO 426 then complete an evaluation of the quality and completeness of inpatient charts and submit a written report with graphs to illustrate and support their findings.
-An assessment exam of previous HIT courses is given the first week of classes as per accreditation requirements.
-Prerequisites: HIT 203, HIT 204, HIT 207, HIT 208 Corequisites: HIT 334 and CIS 207
+Prerequisites: HIT 206, HIT 209, CIS 200, and BIO 426

-Performance Improvement and Data Analysis 3 crs.
-4 hrs.
+Performance Improvement and Data Analysis

 This course covers the use of review methodologies required by third party reimbursement agencies to insure that patients receive appropriate medical care.
 The principles of form design and quality control procedures will be examined.
-Students will design and create a quality evaluation form,
+Students will design and create a quality evaluation form, then complete an evaluation of the quality and completeness of inpatient charts and submit a written report with graphs to illustrate and support their findings.
+An assessment exam of previous HIT courses is given the first week of classes as per accreditation requirements.
+Prerequisites: HIT 203, HIT 204, HIT 207, HIT 208 Corequisites: HIT 334 and CIS 207